* Monday 170820: News from the extraordinary general meeting held by the new Rio regime will be published by Loving Dalston this week

 David Altheer 030720

-* The Guardians are nothing to do with anti-squatting firms nor with the legendary newspaper and its controversial history.
+* The “Guardian trustees” of the second paragraph are nothing to do with anti-squatting firms nor with the legendary newspaper and its controversial origins.
 If you want to help the anti-boardists, download the forms via this link, then email it to email@example.com.
 If you want to support the other side, go to the Rio site or write to the board at the Rio, 107 Kingsland High Street, Dalston E8 2PB

 * Backstory: Revolutionaries tell cinema board to quit; Rio fails to keep out union out; Hackney group makes theatre work for the young; Rio workers strike; Union reports Rio to adjudicator; Boutique cinema opens in Clapton; Multimillion-pound truth about Picturehouse; Mr Rio quits; How Hackney Picturehouse got its premises for a penny

 * Rio photograph on this page © DavidAltheer@gmail.com.
 Reproduction by sale or agreement (no fee for charities).

 * Emboldened underscored words in most cases indicate a hyperlink, a reader service rare among websites.
 If a link does not work, it is probably because the site to which the URL refers has not been maintained.
 Most photographs can be visually enlarged by pressing on them.